The Power of Connection: How a Simple Hug Saved a Veteran’s Life

 “It’s easy for veterans to understand other veterans, because [the military] is a much different world than civilian life,” said Trey Ellis, peer leader specialist for WWP.
 “So, when they have somebody who's gone through the same stuff, it can be easier to connect.”

-According to WWP’s Annual Warrior Survey, the likelihood of PTSD symptoms is 57% lower among warriors who have maintained the social support of their military friends.
+According to WWP’s 2022 Annual Warrior Survey, most warriors reported that they feel isolated, lack companionship, or feel left out.
 WWP peer support groups give veterans the opportunity to rekindle some of that camaraderie.

 “In the group, sometimes they just come because they want to relieve stress and goof off with other veterans,” Trey said.
 “They may sit in a meeting and not say a word, but they're learning about different programs or resources.
 Just being with other veterans is helpful.”